BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2026.03*: &nbsp;🎉🎉 One paper (first author) on range–angle decoupling using spatial resampling technique based on a 4D High-Resolution MIMO FMCW Radar System is accepted by T-MTT!
 - *2026.03*: &nbsp;🎉🎉 I became a reviewer for [IEEE Transactions on Radar Systems](https://ieee-aess.org/publication/ieee-transactions-radar-systems)!
 - *2026.03*: &nbsp;🎉🎉 I became a reviewer for [IEEE Microwave and Wireless Technology Letters](https://mtt.org/publications/mwtl/)!
 - *2026.02*: &nbsp;🎉🎉 I became a reviewer for [IEEE Transactions on Instrumentation and Measurement](https://ieee-ims.org/publication/ieee-tim)!